-- 64. Virtual oral hearings.
-The oral hearings will be held in form of a virtual hearings by use of a videoconferencing platform.
-Details of the selection of the platform and specific rules for the conduct of the virtual hearing will be communicated at a date prior to the hearings. - 65.
+- 64. Venue.
+The oral hearings will be held primarily at the Faculty of Law (Juridicum) of the University of Vienna, Schottenbastei 10-16, A-1010 Vienna, at additional Faculty Buildings of the University of Vienna, and with additional hearings at offices of nearby law firms. - 65.
 General Rounds.
 Each team will argue four times in the general rounds, twice as claimant and twice as respondent. - 66.
 The general rounds will be scheduled so that, in principle, each team will argue once per day, Saturday through Tuesday.
 If it is not possible to schedule in this manner, a team may be scheduled to argue twice on the same day with no argument on one of the three other days of the general rounds.
 In recent years, there have been instances where it was necessary to schedule a team to argue twice in two days.
 The published times of oral hearings will be Vienna time.
-Teams bear the risk of any misunderstandings arising from different timezones.
-As far as possible, the organizers of the Moot will consider the location of the teams when preparing the scheduling.